LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions

 The supervisor state is initialized at a neutral point $\mathbf{s}_{1, 0} = (0,0,0)$, reflecting baseline trust, satisfaction, and comfort before any interaction.
-Here (i) $s^{\text{trust}}_{i,j}$ measures perceived integrity and reliability of the performer, grounded in trust calibration literature in supervisory relationships \citep{glikson2020human}; (ii) $s^{\text{satisfaction}}_{i,j}$ quantifies task-focused quality, reflecting alignment between the performer’s outputs and the requirements of $T_i$; and (iii) $s^{\text{comfort}}_{i,j}$ encodes relational comfort level in the collaboration ~\citep{jarrahi2018artificial}.
+Here (i) $s^{\text{trust}}_{i,j}$ measures perceived integrity and reliability of the performer, grounded in trust calibration literature in supervisory relationships~\citep{glikson2020human}; (ii) $s^{\text{satisfaction}}_{i,j}$ quantifies task-focused quality, reflecting alignment between the performer’s outputs and the requirements of $T_i$; and (iii) $s^{\text{comfort}}_{i,j}$ encodes relational comfort level in the collaboration~\citep{jarrahi2018artificial}.
 For further discussion on these distinct states, see Appendix~\ref{app:supervisor_states}.

-\textbf{Memory.} The supervisor agent maintains a hybrid memory system $\mathcal{M}$ that retains both short-term detail and long-term summaries, similar to designs in prior work \citep{zhong_memorybank_2023, park_generative_2023,zhang_metamind_2025}.
+\textbf{Memory.} The supervisor agent maintains a hybrid memory system $\mathcal{M}$ that retains both short-term detail and long-term summaries, similar to designs in prior work~\citep{zhong_memorybank_2023, park_generative_2023,zhang_metamind_2025}.
 Recent $K$ interactions are stored verbatim, while earlier exchanges are compressed into abstractive summaries.
 Artifacts from the task stream, such as documents or structured outputs (\emph{e.g.}, .txt or .json files), are also preserved.
 This memory structure enables the supervisor to evaluate not only local task performance but also global coherence across tasks, making it sensitive to inconsistencies, omissions, or fabrications that may unfold over time.

 \paragraph{State update and feedback generation.}